The Amazing Spider-Man and Captain America in Dr. Doom's Revenge!

-The Amazing Spider-Man and Captain America in Dr. Doom's Revenge! is a 1989 fighting video game starring Marvel Comics' superheroes Spider-Man and Captain America battling a host of supervillains led by Doctor Doom.
+The Amazing Spider-Man and Captain America in Dr. Doom's Revenge! is a fighting game developed by Paragon Software and published in 1989.
+It stars Marvel Comics' superheroes Spider-Man and Captain America battling a host of supervillains led by Doctor Doom.
 The player alternately controls Spider-Man and Captain America; the character being controlled switches after each battle.

 Characters

 The game featured an assortment of Marvel Comics supervillains through the course of the game, many of whom are relatively minor characters in the comic books: Eduardo Lobo, Grey Gargoyle, Machete, Boomerang, Oddball, Electro, Hobgoblin, Rhino, Batroc the Leaper, Zaran, Rattan (who was created specifically for the game), and finally Doctor Doom himself.
 Among the bosses included is also the Hulk (later revealed to be an illusion by Mysterio).
 The game's manual provided biographies on each character in a style similar to the Official Handbook of the Marvel Universe, and information about each character was used as a form of copy protection.